LiKTOi1029/LiKTOi1029/README.md

 - 👋 Hi, I’m @LiKTOi1029
 - 👀 I’m interested in Lua, Zenscript, Python, BrainF, Batch, Powershell
-- 🌱 I’m currently learning Python
+- 🌱 I'm currently getting good at programming

 <!---
 LiKTOi1029/LiKTOi1029 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.